Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Discussion

 An RF vortex semi-loop that nucleates in the sample tends to be parallel to the direction of the RF dipole, which points in the x direction.
 Therefore, as $B_{pk}>B_{vortex}^{RF}(T)$, RF vortex semi-loops show up in the grain boundaries that are roughly parallel to the x direction.
-There is one grain boundary in Fig. \ref{fig:OneGBTopView} (b) that is roughly parallel to the x direction and it is marked by a white dashed curve.
-Grain boundaries are well-characterized inside the white dashed rectangle (the accurate region), and hence the screening current contribution to the signal recovered at the location of the dipole is collected only from inside the white dashed rectangle when calculating $P_{3f}$.
+Note that there is one grain boundary in Fig. \ref{fig:OneGBTopView} (b) that is roughly parallel to the x direction and it is marked by a white dashed curve.

 It is worth mentioning that the proximity effect shows up naturally in TDGL simulations.
-Fig. \ref{fig:OneGBTopView} (c) shows a snapshot of the distribution of normalized order parameter $|\psi / \psi_{\infty}|$ (here 1 means full superconductivity and 0 means no superconductivity) obtained by a TDGL simulation with the temperature being 5.4 K and $B_{pk} = 56.6$ mT.
+Fig. \ref{fig:OneGBTopView} (c) shows a snapshot of the distribution of normalized order parameter $|\psi / \psi_{\infty}|$ (here 1 means full superconductivity and 0 means no superconductivity) obtained by a TDGL simulation with the temperature being 5.2 K and $B_{pk} = 50.9$ mT.
 This snapshot is taken at the end of an RF cycle, namely when the RF field drops to zero ($\omega t=2 \pi$ and hence $B_{RF}sin(\omega t)=0$).
-Due to the proximity effect, the normalized order parameter of the dark blue region is around 0.15 but not zero, even though the temperature (5.4 K) is higher than $T_c^\textrm{impurity}$ (4 K).
-As a result, a grain boundary filled with a low-$T_{c}$ impurity can host RF vortices even for $T>T_c^\textrm{impurity}$.
+Due to the proximity effect, the normalized order parameter of the dark blue region is around 0.18 but not zero, even though the temperature (5.2 K) is higher than $T_c^\textrm{impurity}$ (3 K).
+As a result, a grain boundary filled with a low-$T_{c}$ impurity phase can host RF vortices even for $T>T_c^\textrm{impurity}$.

 Fig. \ref{fig:OneGBBroadT} shows the simulation result of $P_{3f}(T)$ for the grain boundary model shown in Fig. \ref{fig:OneGBSideView} (side view of the model) and Fig. \ref{fig:OneGBTopView} (top view of the model).
-Compared to the $P_{3f}$ around 9 K, the $P_{3f}$ between 4.5 K and 6 K is much stronger.
+Compared to the $P_{3f}$ around 8.9 K, the $P_{3f}$ between 4.5 K and 6 K is much stronger.
 In other words, in the presence of surface defects, $P_{3f}$ generated by surface defects is much stronger than the intrinsic $P_{3f}$ of Nb.
 In the following, we focus on the $P_{3f}$ generated by surface defects.

 Fig. \ref{fig:OneGBResult} shows the simulation result of $P_{3f}(T)$ for two different RF field amplitudes for the grain boundary model.
 At low temperatures, the sample is in the Meissner state and $P_{3f}$ is weak.
 As temperature increases, RF vortex semi-loops nucleate in the grain boundary marked by the white dashed curve in Fig. \ref{fig:OneGBTopView} (b) and result in strong $P_{3f}$.
 (The existence of RF vortex semi-loops is verified by examining the order parameter in a time-domain manner as described in Fig. \ref{fig:VortexDynamics}.)
 This can be interpreted as $B_{pk}>B_{vortex}^{RF}(T)$, where $B_{vortex}^{RF}(T)$ is the vortex penetration field of the region around that specific grain boundary.
 Note that RF vortex semi-loops show up in the grain boundary, indicating that the grain boundary serves as the weak spot for RF vortex nucleation.